kresnasatya/dev.kresna.me/src/posts/incremental-upgrade-your-laravel-project.md

 ---
 title: 'Upgrade Your Laravel Project Incrementally'
-pubDate: 2025-12-20
+pubDate: 2026-01-04
 description: 'Incremental upgrade your Laravel project to save your sanity in the future.'
 author: 'Kresna Satya'
 draft: false
 ---

-> Actually, I would like to create and publish this post in December 2025.
+> Actually, I would like to make this post in December 2025.
 But, many things happen in my real life and I keep procrastinate myself to create this post.

-Well, this is the result.
-I can deliver it on 2026.
+# Background

 I started make the Laravel Diff, a utility to compare what files changed when upgrade the Laravel project in September 2024.
 You can see the first commit by visit the [Laravel Diff's commits](https://github.com/senkulabs/laraveldiff.org/commits/main/?after=dfe5987fb7451fdc0985a32c9af54be962969fac+34).
 It builds on top SvelteKit and deployed on Cloudflare.
 I decided to buy domain [laraveldiff.org](https://laraveldiff.org) in the same month and until this post published it has 1.32k unique visitors in 30 days based on Cloudflare analytics.